 (Sorting by Intent Similarity.)

 What is Intent Similarity?
 Intent similarly indicates how closely the searcher behavior for a topic resembles that of the original keyword entered.
-It identifies different words used with the same intent by an audience group similar to your original keyword entered.
+It identifies different words used with the same search intent by an audience group similar to your original keyword entered.

 As the Intent Similarity begins to decline, that signals that the intent is different.
 The audience still has an overlap with the original keyword, but they think about these new words differently.